Principal Office: Switzerland

 Environment.
 This program has a theme in marine conservation, and another in climate change.

-Climate Change -- Grants support the reduction of greenhouse gas emissions in the power and transport sectors of developed and emerging economies, e.g., Brazil, China, and India.
+Climate Change — Grants support the reduction of greenhouse gas emissions in the power and transport sectors of North America, Europe, and some emerging economies, e.g., Brazil, China, and India.
 Activities include policy analysis, awareness raising, coalition building, advocacy campaigns, and related initiatives.

 About the program in Environment